-That said, the title of this post is “getting a better sound.”
-So I’ll spend my time on some of the most useful and traditional effects you might use for ʻukulele.
+Since the subject is so broad, I’ll spend my words here on some of the most useful and traditional effects you might use for ukulele.

 Reverb creates a sense of natural space.
 It’s an organic sound we’re used to hearing and interpreting unconsciously to get a sense of the size of a room, canyon, street, etc…

 You can hear the natural reverb of many environments in this song, recorded live in each place.

 By putting reverb on the sound of an ukulele, you can create a false sense of space.
 This often makes the sound more evocative and beautiful.